vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 yarn add prettier -D
 ```

-We can pass arguments to prettier script directly but I'm fan of config files, so we'll create a `.prettierrc` file in the project root directory:
+We can pass arguments to the prettier script directly but I'm fan of config files, so we'll create a `.prettierrc` file in the project root directory:

 ```json
 // .prettierrc